 After catching up on what we’ve been doing for the past 5 years, he evaluated me.
 And, just as I suspected, my hips were twisted.
 He put me on the table, and with a few hip drops, things were temporarily aligned again.
 I say temporarily because it takes more than one visit to get adjustments to set.

 Cold Laser Treatment on the Knee

 We both agreed the popping sound had something to do with the poor hip alignment, but he wasn’t so sure that was the entire problem.
 There was quite a bit of swelling so a proper evaluation of the knee had to wait until after some of the swelling went down.
 He did mention concern about my meniscus, but couldn’t be sure without an MRI.
 In the meanwhile after the adjustment, he applied a cold laser treatment to the affected area.

 Cold laser treatments are not painful at all.
 The laser looks sort of like a flashlight.
 He felt for the source of the swelling and aimed the laser there.
 We chatted for a few more minutes while the laser did its thing.

-The affects of the first laser treatment lasts for about 5 hours or so after application.
+The effects of the first laser treatment last for about 5 hours or so after application.
 My knee was still swollen, but it felt a bit more stable after the adjustment and laser treatment.
 I’m very fortunate because throughout this process I did not experience knee pain.